ericyangyu/ericyangyu/README.md

 <img src="https://github.com/ericyangyu/ericyangyu/blob/main/pupper.jpg" height="400" width="500">

 I study computer science at UC San Diego.
-I do research in AI under Dr. Sicun Gao; more recent focuses include autonomous cars.
+I do research in AI under Dr. Sicun Gao; more recent focuses include deep reinforcement learning in autonomous car systems.
 I am also a Microsoft student ambassador and do cool stuff with Microsoft.
 Too lazy to add more stuff to this, so find out more of what I do [here on linkedin](https://www.linkedin.com/in/eric-yu-engineer/).
 Just message me if you would like to chat more :)

-## Who I Am (bored edition)
+## Fun Facts
 Favorite color: blue 🔵 <br/>
-Favorite videogame: Starcraft 2 (hmu if you are also fan) <br/>
+Favorite videogame: Starcraft 2 <br/>
 Favorite animes: Death Note & Attack on Titan (I will defend these to my grave) <br/>
 One regret in life: Not being born in time to watch Star Wars: A New Hope in theaters. <br/>